open5e/open5e/source/classes/sorcerer.rst

 can create these wings as a bonus action on your turn.
 They last until you dismiss them as a bonus action on your turn.

-You can’t manifest your wings while wearing armor unless the armor is made to accommodate them, and clothing not made to accommodate your wings might be destroyed when you manifest them.
+You can't manifest your wings while wearing armor unless the armor is made to accommodate them, and clothing not made to accommodate your wings might be destroyed when you manifest them.